jtsui23-code/404Alakajam/README.md

 ## 📝 Description

-This is a turn-based roguelike game developed in Python using Pygame, created by **Jack Tsui**, **Daniel Prince**, **Zachary Barrentine**, and.
+This is a randomized turn-based roguelike developed in Python using Pygame, created by **Jack Tsui**, **Daniel Prince**, **Zachary Barrentine**, and.
 The game is for the 16th Alakajam Game Jam starting at May 1st to May 31st in 20205.

 ## 🚀 Features